About Madhya Pradesh

-Madhya Pradesh had the honor of being the largest state of the country until Chhattisgarh was carved out of it on 1st November 2000.
+Landlocked in the central part of the country, Madhya Pradesh is bordered by the states of Rajasthan to its northwest, Uttar Pradesh to its north, Chhattisgarh to its east, Maharashtra to its south, and Gujarat to its west.
+Madhya Pradesh had the honour of being the largest state of the country until Chhattisgarh was carved out of it on 1 November 2000.

 Madhya Pradesh has a mixed topography that consists of both hills and plains.
-The state has three predominant seasons: winter (November through February), summer (March through May), and the monsoon season (June through September).
-During the winter average temperatures range from 10° to 27° C (50° to 81° F).
+The state has three predominant seasons: winter (November to February), summer (March to May), and the monsoon season (June to September).
+During the winter, average temperatures range from 10° to 27° C (50° to 81° F).
 Summers are hot, with an average temperature of 29° C (85° F) and a high temperature that at times reaches 48° C (118° F).
-During the monsoon season temperatures average 19° to 30° C (66° to 86°).
-Madhya Pradesh receives an average annual rainfall of about 1200 mm (nearly 50 in), of which 90 percent falls during the monsoon season.
+During the monsoon season average temperature lies between average 19° to 30° C (66° to 86°).
+Madhya Pradesh receives an average annual rainfall of about 1200 mm (nearly 50 inches), of which 90 percent falls during the monsoon season.
 The capital of the state is Bhopal.

 History of Madhya Pradesh

 The history of Madhya Pradesh goes back to the time of Ashoka, the great Mauryan ruler.
-A major portion of Central India was part of the Gupta Empire (300-550 AD).
-In the first half of the seventh century the state was part of the domains of the famous emperor Harsha.
-The close of tenth century was a period of confusion.
-In the early eleventh century the Muslims entered central India, first Mahmud of Ghazni and then Mohammad Gori who incorporated certain parts with Sultanate of Delhi.
-It also formed part of the Mughal Empire with the rise of Maratha's.
-Till the death of Madhoji Scindia in 1794, Marathas ruled supreme in Central India, but after that independent and smaller states came into being.
+A major portion of central India was a part of the Gupta Empire (300-550 AD).
+In the first half of the seventh century, the state was a part of the domains of the famous emperor Harsha.
+The closing part of tenth century was a period of confusion.
+In the early eleventh century, the Muslims entered central India, Mahmud of Ghazni was first, while Muhammad Ghori who incorporated certain parts with Sultanate of Delhi was second.
+It also formed a part of the Mughal Empire with the rise of Marathas.
+Till the death of Madhoji Scindia in 1794, Marathas ruled supreme in central India, but after that independent and smaller states came into being.
 The disintegrated smaller states paved way for British sovereignty.
-Some great women rulers of the region like Rani Ahilyabai Holkar of Indore, Gond queen Rani Kamla devi and Rani Durgawati have carved a niche for themselves in history.
+Some great women rulers of the region like Rani Ahilyabai Holkar of Indore, Gond queen Rani Kamla Devi and Rani Durgawati have carved a niche for themselves in history.

 Society and Culture